Help out with community pantries and pay it forward

 Mobile Community Pantry by GO BIKE Project

 In a report by Philippine Star, the Mobile Pantry also offers free blood pressure monitoring and blood sugar testing on top of essential goods.
-Their volunteers are also trained with first aid and basic life support training with the help of the local government unit and the Philippine Red Cross.
+Volunteers are also trained with first aid and basic life support.
+The local government unit and the Philippine Red Cross helped with the training.
 This initiative brings overall health to the doorsteps of those in need.

 Cash donations may be sent through GCash (09153963073) or Banco De Oro (003480474742).

 In a tweet, multimedia journalist Ratziel San Juan offered a centralized master sheet of community pantries.
 The publicly accessible database covers the entire country, in case there are interested donors who wish to offer aid in farther areas.
 You can also check out the #CommunityPantryPH hashtag on Twitter for more updates.

 In other words, Don’t limit yourself to the list of pantries up there.
 There are also smaller initiatives that need more donations, more volunteers, and more visibility.
 As mentioned, signal boosting through your socials is also a big help.
 On the other hand, don’t be afraid to be like Patricia and countless other organizers: act now by giving what you can or starting a community pantry in your own area.